SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

 the :py:func:`failure` function must accept exactly 1 argument, named :py:data:`parsed_args` by convention.
 It is an :py:obj:`argparse.Namespace` object that has the worker's command-line argument names and values as attributes.
-The :py:data:`parsed_args` argument must be accepted even by :py:func:`failure` functions that don't use it.
+Even if your :py:func:`failure` function does not use :py:data:`parsed_args` it must still be included in the function definition.

-The :py:func:`failure` function should emit a message to the logging system at the :py:data:`logging.ERROR` level that describes the worker's failure.
+The :py:func:`failure` function should send a message via :py:meth:`logger.error` to the logging system that describes the worker's failure.

-The :py:func:`failure` function must return a string that is the key of a message type that is registered for the worker in the :ref:`NowcastConfigFile`.
+The :py:func:`failure` function must return a string that is a key registered for the worker in the :kbd:`msg_types` section of the :ref:`NowcastConfigFile`.
-The returned message type is used to send a message indicating the worker's failure to the nowcast manager process.
+The returned key specifies the message type that is sent to the nowcast manager process to indicate the worker's failure.

 Doing the Work